Entry Details

 Print Advertising

-Advertising that appears in printed publications such as magazines and newspapers.
+Printed advertisements that appear in hard-copy publications such as newspapers, magazines and journals.

 Product Packaging